Back to top

 Overview

-In partnership with the Toyota Mobility Foundation, our team was tasked to tackle the logistics and mobility challenges faced by food banks and pantries across Indiana.
+For our final capstone project at IU we partnered with Toyota Mobility Foundation, where my team was tasked to tackle the logistics and mobility challenges faced by food banks and pantries across Indiana.

-In partnership with the Toyota Mobility Foundation, our team was tasked to tackle the logistics and mobility challenges faced by food banks and pantries across Indiana.
+For our final capstone project at IU we partnered with Toyota Mobility Foundation, where my team was tasked to tackle the logistics and mobility challenges faced by food banks and pantries across Indiana.

 THE PROBLEM